goetzrobin/spartan/README.md

 ```

-#### Option 2: Connecting to local supabase instance
+#### Option 2: Connecting to local Supabase instance

 Supabase also allows you to run a version of their system locally!
-To get up and running you can follow [this guide](https://supabase.com/docs/guides/cli/local-development)!
+To get up and running, follow [this guide](https://supabase.com/docs/guides/cli/local-development)!
-They do a great job explaining how to get started and there is plenty of resources to help you if you get stuck.
+They do a great job explaining how to get started, and there is plenty of resources to help you if you get stuck.

 If you want the quick and dirty way and are on a Mac.
 Here is what I did to get up and running: